petetnt/node-red.github.io/docs/hardware/raspberrypi.md

 interrupts on inputs meaning faster response times (rather than polling).
 </div>

+### Serial port

+If you want to use a serial port on a Pi running Node.js v0.10.x or v0.12.x and you aren't using the pre-installed image then you will need to manually install an older version of the serial port node.
+To do this:

+    cd ~/.node-red
+    npm i node-red-node-serialport@0.0.5

 ### Starting Node-RED

 Due to the constrained memory available on the Raspberry Pi, it is necessary to